MichaIng/DietPi-Docs/docs/software/media.md

     !!! hint "Airfoil for Windows has been retired"

         From End of 2019 on, sadly Airfoil isn't developed and supported anymore for Windows: <https://www.rogueamoeba.com/airfoil/windows/>
-        There is however an official lagacy download available: <https://www.rogueamoeba.com/legacy/#retired>
+        There is however an official legacy download available: <https://www.rogueamoeba.com/legacy/#retired>

 === "Multiple Shairport devices / Change Shairport Sync name"